romeofx/BAN6420FinalProjectFlaskHealthcareApplication/README.md

 ## Key Features:
 - Flask Web Application: Collects participant data such as age, gender, income, and spending across categories like utilities, entertainment, school fees, shopping, and healthcare.
-- MongoDB Integration: Stores the participant data.
+- Postgres Integration: Stores the participant data.
 - Data Processing: Exports the stored data to a CSV file.
 - Data Visualization: Displays visual insights on income and spending using Matplotlib.
 - Integrated in Jupyter Notebook: All functionalities are available in one `ipynb` file.
-- AWS EC2 Deployment: The Flask web app is deployed and accessible via AWS EC2.
+- Render Deployment: The Flask web app is deployed and accessible on render.